mtricht/trello-burndown/README.md

 Replace "DEVELOPER_API_KEY" with the key you generated in the previous step.
 4. Write both the Developer API key and the generated token down, you will need these to configure the application.

+#### Docker: Setup & Running
+1. Create a new directory to store the configuration and Sqlite3 database.

+    ```
+    λ mkdir trello-burndown && cd trello-burndown
+    ```

+2. Create a file named `config.yaml` in the same directory, copy the contents from the default [here](https://github.com/swordbeta/trello-burndown/blob/master/config.yaml.default).
+3. Edit the configuration file with your favorite editor and set the developer api key and generated token you wrote down earlier.
+4. Run it!
+(The config file must be present in the /root directory inside the docker container.)

+    ```
+    λ docker run -d -p 8080:8080 --volume $(pwd):/root/ swordbeta/trello-burndown:v1.0.0
+    ```

-#### Setup & Running
+#### Binary: Setup & Running
 1. Download the latest release from [here](https://github.com/swordbeta/trello-burndown/releases).
 2. Create a file named `config.yaml` in the same directory, copy the contents from the default [here](https://github.com/swordbeta/trello-burndown/blob/master/config.yaml.default).
 3. Edit the configuration file with your favorite editor and set the developer api key and generated token you wrote down earlier.
 4. Run it!
-You could run this as a daemon with upstart/supervisord/systemctl/etc. (Docker image on dockerhub coming soon™)
+You could run this as a daemon with upstart/supervisord/systemctl/etc.

     ```
     λ ./trello-burndown
     ```